 At the same time, you want to make sure reverse fulfillment is a straightforward and positive experience for your customers.
 One way you can do this is by offering convenient return options, like curbside return or free return shipping, or by extending returns to give shoppers more time to get products back to you.

-No matter how you choose to go about it, creating a detailed plan for handling returns amid a COVID-19 peak season will enable you to keep your customers healthy and happy.
+No matter how you choose to go about it, creating a detailed plan for handling this peak season will enable you to keep your customers healthy, happy, and coming back next year.

-Peak waves can be stressful, but by evaluating your current operations, pinpointing areas where you can improve, and implementing strategic solutions to enhance your overall customer experience, you’ll be well prepared for the 2020 rush!
+Peak waves can be stressful, but by evaluating your current operations, pinpointing areas where you can improve, and implementing strategic solutions to enhance your overall customer experience, you’ll be well-prepared for the 2022 rush.